microsoft/xlang/DesignNotes/LDN01 - A Strategy for Language Interoperability.md

 ### Application Programming Interface (API) Metadata

-All xlang APIs are described in machine-readable metadata stored in an industry standard format.
+All Xlang APIs are described in machine-readable metadata stored in an industry standard format.
 This metadata is used by both the consuming & producing projections.
 The data may be build time or run time, depending on the nature of the projection.
 The metadata is the definitive description